hemashushu/hemashushu.github.io/src/content/works/xiaoxuan-core/index.md

 - **Seamless interoperability with C/C++/Rust shared libraries:** The VM's memory model closely resembles that of the local native machine, allowing VM functions to directly call shared libraries built in C/C++/Rust.
 Additionally, VM functions can be also passed to shared libraries as callback functions (enabling shared libraries to call back into the VM).
 This feature allows _XiaoXuan Core_ to take full advantage of the rich ecosystem of existing shared libraries.
 - **Data-race-free parallelism model:** The _XiaoXuan Core VM_ has no "global data", and threads are only allowed to communicate by passing copies of data through _channels_.
 This prevent data races and ensures thread safety.
 - **Embeddable in Rust applications:** _XiaoXuan Core_ programs and the VM can be embedded as a library in Rust applications.
 Rust can then call VM functions just like regular functions (using a JIT generated "bridge function").

+## Motivation

+**Availability and portability**

+Traditional system programs, as well as command-line utilities, can be difficult for ordinary users to set up and run if they are not maintained by a distribution and have not been updated for a while, this is because:

+For applications built with compiled languages, may encounter excessive dependencies that require manual compilation during the build process, or compilation may fail due to changes in shared library version.

+For applications built with script languages, may encounter version incompatibility issues, or may encounter dependency version conflict issues.

+_XiaoXuan Core_ has learned from these lessons and is designed to ensure that once an application is created and can run, it will continue to run correctly even if it is not maintained and after a long period of time.

+**Ease of development, maintaince, and high performance**

+The _XiaoXuan Core_ language strikes a good balance between "ease of development" and "high performance".
+The _XiaoXuan Core_ language has the following features:

+- Data-race-free concurrency model
+- GC-free automatic memory management
+- Discards difficult-to-master concepts such as pointers, ownership, borrow checking and lifetimes.

+These features make it easy for developers to develop safe, stable and high-performance applications.

 ## How XiaoXuan Core solves verison compatibility issues?